Configuration#

 reg delete HKCU\Environment /F /V SECRET_KEY

-Once stored in environment variables, these variables will remain available in your environment until they are deleted.
+Once stored in environment variables, these variables will remain available in your environment until you delete them.

 You can access this variable in your code like so: